netgroup-polito/Veribaton/README.md

 Veribaton is a java Spring Boot service exposing a subset of [Openbaton](http://http://openbaton.github.io/) REST API to enable smart deployment through interaction with [Verifoo](https://github.com/netgroup-polito/verifoo).

+## Usage
+The service is available through its REST API.
+To interact with operations available and their documentation it is possible to access the following URL:

+`http:[veribaton_hostbaton]:[veribaton_port]/swagger`

 ## Installation
 Veribaton requires Java version 1.8 or higher, a release of Verifoo after January 2018 and Openbaton >= 5.0.0 to run properly.